securitytxt/security-txt/draft-foudil-securitytxt.md

 issues.
 The value MAY be an email address, a phone number and/or a contact page with more information.
 The "Contact:" directive MUST always be present in a security.txt file.
-If this directive indicates a web URL, then it MUST be begin with "https://".
+If this directive indicates a web URL, then it MUST begin with "https://".
 Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.